ringcentral/engage-voice-api-docs/docs/basics/uris.md

 Protocol, host and port together constitute the main entry point to access the API.

-### Current
+### Protocol
-Engage Voice new server is accessible on `https://engage.ringcentral.com`.
-Please note that for security reasons connection is allowed using only HTTPS protocol to the default HTTPS port 443, so the port can be omitted in the URI.
+There are two types or networking protocols typically available in REST: HTTP and HTTPS.
+Note that for security reasons, connection is allowed using only HTTPS protocol to the default HTTPS port 443, so the port can be omitted in the URI.

+### Current Host
+Engage Voice is using a new host server, and is accessible on `https://engage.ringcentral.com`.

 * Authentication path
   `/api/auth/login`
 * API endpoint path
   `/voice/api/v1`

-### Legacy
+### Legacy Host
-Engage Voice legacy servers are accessible on `https://portal.vacd.biz` and `https://portal.virtualacd.biz`.
-Please note that for security reasons connection is allowed using only HTTPS protocol to the default HTTPS port 443, so the port can be omitted in the URI.
+Engage Voice legacy host servers are also still accessible on `https://portal.vacd.biz` and `https://portal.virtualacd.biz`.

 * Authentication path
   `/api/auth/login`